GDC-ConsumerEdge/parameter-store/README.md

 terraform init
 ```

-* For better collaboration, most of the time we need to save the terraform state file to a shared place, e.g. a GCP
+* For better collaboration, we typically need to save the Terraform state file to a shared location, e.g. a GCP
   bucket.
 To achieve this, we need to configure a GCP bucket as terraform backend.
-    1. Create or using an existing GCS bucket.
+    1. Create or use an existing GCS bucket.
 Make sure your current account has write permission to it.
-    2. Create/Modify a terraform backend config file in [terraform/main.tf](examples/terraform/main.tf).
+    2. Create a backend configuration file (e.g., env/testing.gcs.tfbackend) with content like this:
         ```terraform
-        bucket = "my-bucket"
+        bucket = "my-gcs-bucket-for-tfstate"
-        prefix = "testing"
+        prefix = "eps/testing"
         ```
-    3. initialize terraform with backend config
+    3. Initialize Terraform with this backend configuration: terraform init -backend-config=env/testing.gcs.tfbackend
     ```bash
     terraform init -backend-config=env/testing.gcs.tfbackend
     ```